BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 ### 2.1 Importing Code:

-Open and see the source code with the help of notepad softwares and also copy paste the whole source code into the Google earth engine’s script section.
+Open and see the source code with the help of notepad softwares and copy paste the whole source code into the Google earth engine’s script section.

 ![alt text](https://github.com/axecasper/Google-Earth-Engine-Forrest-Fire/blob/master/images/b%C3%BCy%C3%BCknotepad.jpg "Logo Title Text 3")